Combined X-ray diffraction, electrical resistivity, and $ab$ $initio$ study of (TMTTF)$_2$PF$_6$ under pressure: implications to the unified phase diagram: Discussion

-If we look at the interchain bonds, the anisotropy of the molecular orbital clearly affects the transfer integrals as well.
+The anisotropy of the molecular orbital clearly affects the transfer integrals as well.
 In Fig. \ref{fig-ta}(c), throughout all the pressure range, the relation between interchain distances between TMTTF molecules $r_{q2}>r_b>r_{q1}$ holds and their reductions are more or less uniform.
 The interchain transfer integrals show slightly more complicated behavior as seen in Figs.~\ref{fig:transfer_and_V}(a) and \ref{fig-params}(b).
 At low pressure, $|t_{q2}|< |t_{q1}|<|t_b|$ holds, which is not in the same order as in the distances above.
 While $t_b$ and $t_{q2}$ show similar pressure dependence, $t_{q1}$ increases rapidly than them.
 This results in the change to $|t_{q2}|<|t_b|<|t_{q1}|$ above $P=4$~GPa.
 We note that this was the reason for the variation of the Fermi surfaces and the resulting nesting vector discussed in Sec.~\ref{subsec:electronic_strucuture}.
 It is therefore clear that two elements, the distance and the in-plane tilt, are crucial for the considerations of the electronic structure.

 The pressure dependence of the bare intersite Coulomb interactions, on the other hand, almost follows that of the intermolecular distance by assuming that they are inversely proportional to the distances.
 This gives a justification for simplifying the intermolecular distances by taking the middle of the central C=C bonds and estimating the ratio of the Coulomb interactions (which requires integration over the MLWFs) by the inverse of these distances.
 The estimated distances in Figs.~\ref{fig-ta}(b) and \ref{fig-ta}(c) show $r_{q2}>r_{b}>r_{q1} \gg r_{a1} > r_{a2}$, consistent with the intersite Coulomb repulsions with the relation $V_{a2}>V_{a1} \gg V_{q1} > V_{b} > V_{q2}$, as shown in Figs.~\ref{fig:transfer_and_V}(b) and \ref{fig:transfer_and_V}(c), throughout the whole pressure range.
-Note that the larger value of $V_{q1}$ compared to $V_{b}$ and $V_{q2}$ is important for the ferroelectric pattern of CO to be stabilized.
+As discussed in the literature~\cite{Yoshimi_2012,Yoshimi2012_PhysicaB}, the stabilization of the pattern of CO is mostly determined by the relative strength of the intersite Coulomb interactions.
+The CO in the chain direction is first stabilized due to the large $V_{a1}$ and $V_{a2}$, and then the larger value of $V_{q1}$ compared to $V_{b}$ and $V_{q2}$ leads to stabilize the in-phase alignment resulting in the ferroelectric pattern of CO.
+Note that, in general, the non-dimerized state is more favorable for CO stabilization, but the pressure-induced decrease in $U$ and $V$ is so large that the resulting decrease in Coulomb interactions is considered to have caused CO to disappear.